zgracem/dotconfig/bin/README.md

 ## Utilities

-* `manpdf` creates nice PDF man pages, with bookmarks and everything.
 * `relpath` prints the relative path to a file from a given directory.
 * `tbcopy` combines `tee` and `pbcopy`: it reads from standard input and writes to both standard output and macOS's clipboard.